-The Authority is aware of a claim for 'injury to feelings' arising from the McCloud / Sargeant pensions issue.
+- ♦ McCloud / Sargeant pensions case the Authority is aware of a claim for 'injury to feelings' arising from the McCloud / Sargeant pensions issue.
 The claim seeks compensation for individual claimants in respect of non-financial damage caused by the transitional arrangements that were put in place related to the introduction of the Firefighters' Pension Scheme 2015.
 If this claim is successful then the Authority may be liable to make compensation payments.
-At this point in time it is not possible to estimate how many claims there might be or their value.
+At this point in time it is not possible to estimate how many claims there might be or their value. - ◆ O'Brien v Ministry of Justice on 7 November 2018, the Court of Justice of the European Union (CJEU) ruled in favour of Mr O'Brien in a case concerning discrimination against part-time judges in the calculation of pensions.
+The ruling concluded that service prior 7 April 2000 (the deadline for the Part Time Workers Directive (PTWD) being transposed into UK law) must be taken into account under the PTWD for the purpose of calculating a retirement pension.
+The decision in this case is also applicable to on-call firefighters.
+This will provide the opportunity for staff who were employed at any time between 7th April 2000 and 30th June 2000 (this period was not included in the first exercise carried out in 2014/15), plus any on-call firefighters who were employed between 1st July 2000 and 5th April 2006, to access a pension.